neharajput591/NFT-Fractionalization-Protocol/README.md

 ## Project Description

-This smart contract allows an NFT owner to lock an ERC721 token within the contract and mint ERC20 tokens that represent fractional ownership of the NFT.
-These fractional tokens can be freely traded.
-The full NFT can only be redeemed by a user who holds **100% of the fractional tokens** and burns them.
-This ensures only a sole holder can reclaim full ownership of the original NFT.
+This smart contract enables an NFT owner to lock an ERC721 token and mint ERC20 tokens representing fractional ownership.
+These tokens are freely tradable, allowing broader participation.
+The original NFT can only be redeemed by a holder who owns and burns 100% of the fractional tokens, ensuring exclusive ownership upon redemption.

 ## Project Vision